Roukie686868/IRtransmitter/README.md

 ![Tasmota Configure WiFi](https://github.com/Roukie686868/IRtransmitter/blob/main/Photos/IR-22.JPG)

 When the WiFi information was correct the unit will connect and ask you to visit the device.
 It should now open a new webpage with the Main Tasmota Menu.
-At this point you can go back the beginning of this document to work thru the setting to get the IR unit to work.
+At this point you can go back the beginning of this document to work thru the settings to get the IR unit working.

 ![Tasmota Visit Device](https://github.com/Roukie686868/IRtransmitter/blob/main/Photos/IR-23.JPG)